 The Peekskill City School District supports the S.A.V.E. legislation.
 As such, the Superintendent of Schools, Board of Education, and the entire District staff encourages and advocates on-going district-wide cooperation in support of Project S.A.V.E.

 SUPERINTENDENT'S DIRECTIVE

-The Assistant Superintendent, Jamal Lewis will serve as the District's Chief Emergency Officer (CEO)1 whose duties shall include, but not be limited to:2
+The Assistant Superintendent of Administrative Services, Jamal Lewis (See State Requirements), will serve as the District's Chief Emergency Officer (CEO)7 whose duties shall include, but not be limited to: